DuqueDeTuring/books2explore/readme.md

 - Divine Invasions: A Life of Philip K. Dick .
 Lawrence Sutin .
 - Do Fathers Matter?: What Science Is Telling Us About the Parent We've Overlooked by Paul Raeburn
 - Do Not Say We Have Nothing by Madeleine Thien (En un post de reddit recomendado en una recomendación sobre ficción historia no occidental y/o blanca)
-- Doctor Ecco's Cyberpuzzles	Doctor Ecco's Cyberpuzzles by Dennis E. Shasha (Paperback)
 - Doctor Ecco's Cyberpuzzles by Dennis E. Shasha
-- Dolores Claiborne: A Novel	Dolores Claiborne: A Novel by Stephen King (Mass Market Paperback)
+- Dolores Claiborne: A Novel by Stephen King (Mass Market Paperback)
 - Don't Sleep, There Are Snakes: Life and Language in the Amazonian Jungle (Vintage Departures) by Daniel L. Everett
 - Don't Think for Yourself, Authority and Belief in Medieval Philosophy.
 Peter Adamson.
 - Dostoevsky: Reminiscences by Anna Dostoevsky
 - Down and Out in the New Economy: How People Find (or Don’t Find) Work Today, Ilana Gershon
 - Dragon's Egg by Robert L. Forward
-- Drawing Graphs: Methods and Models (Lecture Notes in Computer Science (2025))	Drawing Graphs: Methods and Models (Lecture Notes in Computer Science (2025)) by Michael Kaufmann, Dorothea Wagner (Paperback)
+- Drawing Graphs: Methods and Models (Lecture Notes in Computer Science (2025)) by Michael Kaufmann, Dorothea Wagner
 - Dynamic Probabilistic Systems, Volume I: Markov Models (Volume 1) (Dover Books on Mathematics) by Ronald A. Howard
 - Dynamic Probabilistic Systems, Volume II: Semi-Markov and Decision Processes (Dover Books on Mathematics) by Ronald A. Howard
 - E=mc2: A Biography of the World's Most Famous Equation by David Bodanis